Pay and benefits info:

 - What things do people dislike about working with your organisation?

-As with any organisation, there are areas to be worked on, such as how to accommodate our integrated teams to enable easy access to services.
+As with any organisation, there are areas to be worked on.
+Including how to accommodate our integrated teams to enable easy access to services.
 Importantly, staff feel they can be honest in their feedback, and we have developments in the pipeline to address the issues.

 Whatever stage you are at in your career, if you interested in finding out what it is like to work here at Rutland County Council – through participating in work experience opportunities, then get in touch…Find out more